 In the study cited above looking at health records of over 175,000 people over 10 years they found that 50% those that do achieve a 5% weight reduction regain that weight in 2 years.
 If they’ve achieved a 10% weight reduction, 80% of those regain the weight in 1 year.

-In a meta-analysis that combined the results of 29 different studies, it showed that 5 years after participating in structured weight loss programs, participants maintained a 3.2% reduction in weight (approximately), and the study did not consider how weight cycling and subsequent diet attempts influenced weight, nor did they consider diet quality or the psychological impact of very low calorie diets2.
+In a meta-analysis that combined the results of 29 different studies, it showed that 5 years after participating in structured weight loss programs, participants maintained a 3.2% reduction in weight (approximately).
+The study did not consider how weight cycling and subsequent diet attempts influenced weight.
+Nor did they consider diet quality or the psychological impact of very low calorie diets2.

 So let me ask you – if you had a cold, and the doctor said ‘I have a medicine that 80% of the time doesn’t work for very long, and 50-80% of the time, will make you sicker’ – would it be ethical to prescribe?
 Would you WANT to take that medicine?